AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Prohibited

 DeepSeek should not be used for company work.
-Our verdict for a typical 50–500 person company handling client or regulated data: Prohibited.
-Its own privacy policy states data is stored on servers in China, inputs may be used for training, and there is no enterprise governance tier — multiple governments have banned it on official devices.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Prohibited.
+DeepSeek’s own privacy policy states it collects, processes and stores personal data in the People’s Republic of China and uses data to train its models, and Italy’s data protection authority ordered an urgent block on processing Italian users’ data.
+There is no enterprise governance tier to fix any of that.
 This is the clean example of a Prohibited-tier tool: capable model, unacceptable data terms for company use.
 Block it and offer approved alternatives.

 DeepSeek at a glance